CTCingithub/AdaptiveControlExample/README.md

 # AdaptiveControlExample

-The linearization of serial manipulator dynamics, demonstrated with a 2-DoF serial manipulator example.
+The linearization of serial manipulator dynamics, demonstrated with a 2-DoF serial manipulator example and Franka Emika Research 3.